 Geology and Soils: Siskiyou Telephone provided a letter from Caltrans dated January 8, 2019 in reference to MM GS-1, which discusses slope stability and worker safety.
-Siskiyou Telephone also submitted maps for Phase 2 of the project alignment on May 14, 2019 showing the landslide areas, proposed design/mitigation for each area (i.e. relocate line, directional drill, implementation of safety measures, etc.), and applicable safety guidelines, which were approved by the CPUC on May 15, 2019.
+Siskiyou Telephone and the CPUC are currently working on preparing and approving proposed design/mitigation for each area of potential instability (i.e. relocate line, directional drill, implementation of safety measures, etc.) and applicable safety guidelines.

-A Stormwater Pollution and Prevention Plan (SWPPP) has been prepared for the project and was submitted to the CPUC electronically on August 27, 2018.
-The Project SWPPP limits construction to the dry season, April to October.
+A Stormwater Pollution and Prevention Plan (SWPPP) has been prepared for the Project and was submitted to the CPUC electronically on August 27, 2018.
+The Project SWPPP limits construction to the dry season, March 11 to October 15, 2019.
 Project construction activities will be performed in accordance with the soil erosion and water quality protection measures in the SWPPP.